When the turn of a key in the front door is still not enough

-A few months passed, and Maisha finally took stock of her life; she was completely alone, isolated from her estranged family and therefore, her community as well, and more importantly, afraid for her life and the lives of her children.
-Leaving the relationship was her only option so Maisha and her children moved into Discovery House.
-However, leaving her abuser did not put an end to her trauma and suffering.
-Years of trauma and death threats had made her was so afraid for her life that she found herself constantly checking to see if she had locked her front door, even though she was in the shelter.
-Discovery House is one of the safest shelters in Calgary complete with security cameras and 24 hour security.
-Despite this, Maisha found herself waking up in the middle of the night to double check.
-Her fearful state started to get in the way of everything; she lacked the motivation, stayed at home and refused to meet with her counselor, Dattu.
-Maisha was stuck in her fears.
+A few months passed, and Maisha finally took stock of her life; she was completely alone.
+She was isolated from her estranged family and therefore, her community as well.
+More importantly, she was afraid for her life and the lives of her children.
+Leaving the relationship was her only option so Maisha and her children moved into a home found for her by a housing liaison from the Community Housing Program.
+However, leaving her abuser did not put an end to her distress and suffering.
+Years of trauma and death threats had made her was so afraid for her life that she found herself constantly checking to see if she had locked her front door.
+Housing Liaison’s make sure that the homes our clients move into, are safe.
+Despite this, Maisha found herself waking up in the middle of the night to double check the doors and windows.
+Her fearful state started to overwhelm her.
+She lacked motivation, stayed at home and refused to meet with her counsellor, Dattu.

-The good news is that Dattu, a highly skilled counselor and knowledgeable about the complexities of domestic violence, did not give up on Maisha.
+The good news is that Dattu, a highly skilled counsellor and knowledgeable about the complexities of domestic violence, did not give up on Maisha.
 She checked in with her regularly, and soon, Maisha felt safe enough to start meeting with her.
-Dattu made sure she not only had a safety plan, but she reviewed it regularly, to keep her and her children safe in the community.
+Dattu made sure she not only had a safety plan; she reviewed it regularly, to keep her and her children safe in the community.

-The road to recovery from a life of abuse is never easy, however, with skilled front line staff like Dattu and generous donors like you, we will change the lives of the women and children who access our services.
-Thank you for making Maisha and her family feel safe and move from fear to hope and opportunity.
+The road to recovery from a life of abuse is never easy; however, with skilled front line staff like Dattu and generous donors like you, we will change the lives of the women and children who access our services.
+Thank you for making Maisha and her family feel safe and have the ability to transform fear to hope and opportunity. www.discoveryhouse.ca